-- (a) persons who are entitled to request pathology or diagnostic imaging services (requesters) (see subsections 23DZZIE(1) and (2)); - (b) persons who provide pathology or diagnostic imaging services (providers) (see subsections 23DZZIE(3) and (4)); - in the case of the civil penalty provisions-persons who are connected to requesters or providers (see section 23DZZIJ); - (d) in the case of the offences-any persons, if the benefits or threats are intended to induce requesters to request pathology or diagnostic imaging services from providers. - An executive officer of a body corporate might commit an offence, or contravene a civil penalty provision, under this Part if the body corporate commits an offence, or contravenes a civil penalty provision, under this Part.
+(a) persons who are entitled to request pathology or diagnostic imaging services ( requesters ) (see subsections 23DZZIE(1) and (2)); (b) persons who provide pathology or diagnostic imaging services ( providers ) (see subsections 23DZZIE(3) and (4)); (c) in the case of the civil penalty provisions-persons who are connected to requesters or providers (see section 23DZZIJ); (d) in the case of the offences-any persons, if the benefits or threats are intended to induce requesters to request pathology or diagnostic imaging services from providers. offence, o Part if the tive officer of a body corporate might commit an or contravene a civil penalty provision, under this body corporate commits an offence, or contravenes nalty provision, under this Part.